tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 After these early years with my nose to the grindstone, I took a short hiatus before returning as the first Solutions Architect.
 Heroku had grown to much to have the CSA team act as Solutions Engineers, so we founded the HEAT (Heroku Enterprise Architect Team).
 This was my home at Heroku for the next 6 years.

 *Knowledge, Truth and Wisdom* were my internal mantra.
 Steering customers away from bad choices and insuring that they were set up to be successful on the platform was my primary goal.
 We worked closely with the CSA team, replicating that single thread.
 I enjoyed collaborating with my old team and seeing customers we had onboarded long ago grow and prosper.
-We found ourselves architectural purists...we would rather guide the customer to AWS than have them be an unhappy Heroku customer.
+We found ourselves architectural purists... we would rather guide the customer to AWS than have them be an unhappy Heroku customer.

 We structured the team differently than I had seen in the past.
 We were compensated on the performance of the entire business, not on individual deals that we worked on.
 This fostered a truly collaborative environment, an esprit d’corps, and one I treasured.